waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **IMMEDIATE TOOL MAINTENANCE (Addendum):** Do not defer tool fixes.
 If a tool breaks in a specific context (like a battle menu), I must stay in that context and fix it immediately, even if it means taking damage or losing a turn.
 The context is critical for debugging and is lost once I leave.

 # Olivine Lighthouse Puzzle - Agent Hypotheses
-- **Hypothesis #1 (Agent):** An opening in the outer wall of the sealed walkway on 2F is a ledge that can be jumped from.
+- **Hypothesis #1 (Agent):** FAILED.
+An opening in the outer wall of the sealed walkway on 2F is a ledge that can be jumped from.
+Test: Walked into the wall at (18, 7), movement was blocked.
-- **Test Plan:** Walk to the easternmost part of the sealed walkway (around x=17) and attempt to walk right into the outer wall.